 Roadway medians must generally be planted with trees and/or shrubs acceptable by the Authorized Person, in consultation with the District Parks Department.
-Medians 1.5 metres or wider may be planted with trees, shrubs and/or groundcovers.
-Medians 1.0 to 1.5 metres wide may be planted with shrubs and groundcovers.
-Medians less than 1.0 metre wide may be hard surfaced, only if accepted by the Authorized Person.
+Medians 1.5 m or wider may be planted with trees, shrubs and/or groundcovers.
+Medians 1.0-1.5 m wide may be planted with shrubs and groundcovers.
+Medians less than 1.0 m wide may be hard surfaced, only if accepted by the Authorized Person.